OneSignal/OneSignal-WordPress-Plugin/readme.txt

 == Description ==

-[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and sites, trusted by over 2400 developers and marketers including some of the largest brands and websites in the world.
+[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and sites, trusted by over 5000 developers and marketers including some of the largest brands and websites in the world.

 After just a few seconds of set-up, your visitors will be able to opt-in to receive desktop push notifications when you publish a new post.
 OneSignal makes use of a brand new Google Chrome feature to send desktop notifications to your visitors even after they’ve left your website.

 OneSignal makes it easy to configure when to send notifications, target notifications to specific users, and to customize the Opt-In process for your visitors.

-Best of all, for a limited time, all WordPress users that use OneSignal will get a FREE lifetime account.
+Best of all, WordPress users that use OneSignal will get a FREE lifetime account.

 Features: